 The National Fire Protection Association was organized in 1896 to promote the science and improve the methods of fire protection and prevention, to obtain and circulate information on these subjects and to secure the cooperation of its members in establishing proper safeguards against loss of life and property by fire.
-Its membership includes over a hundred and ninety national and regional societies and associations (list on outside back cover) and more than fifteen thousand individuals, corporations, and organizations.
+Its membership includes two hundred national and regional societies and associations (list on outside back cover) and seventeen thousand individuals, corporations, and organizations.
 Anyone interested may become a member; membership information is available on request.